arbor-sim/arbor/python/example/ou_lif/Readme.md

 This example is taken from [Jannik Luboeinski's repo](https://github.com/jlubo/arbor_ou_lif_example) and adapted for inclusion into Arbor.

-The simulation consists of a single compartment cell with simple leaky integrate-and-fire (LIF) dynamics with Ornstein-Uhlenbeck (OU) input current.
+The simulation consists of a single compartment cable cell with simple leaky integrate-and-fire (LIF) dynamics with Ornstein-Uhlenbeck (OU) input current.
 The OU input current can approximate the synaptic input from a population of neurons.
 This is mathematically based on the diffusion approximation, which analytically describes the input current that arises from presynaptic Poisson